Scots Law LLB

 - Minimum academic entry requirements: N/A.

-- Other mandatory requirements: A-level English OR GCSE English Literature and Language.
+- Other mandatory requirements: A-level English OR GCSE English Literature & Language.
 LNAT (see below).

-- Other mandatory requirements: Higher English.
-LNAT (see below).
+- Adjusted mandatory requirements: Higher English at Grade B. LNAT (see note below).

 - Standard academic entry requirements: 38 points.